 Parents need to set money boundaries, meaning figuring out where a parent's money ends and a teen's money begins.

 Money responsibilities and money boundaries shift as a kid ages, until one day, they turn into adults and they’re 100% responsible for themselves.
-As a child ages and is more capable, they need to be put in charge of some of their own expenses.
+As a child ages and becomes more capable, they need to be put in charge of some of their own expenses.

 It’s one of the most logical ways for them to learn how to be financially responsible.